 -do not need to be glad when you start to laugh

 The laughs begin consciously and through the guidance of the Laughter Yoga leader, the conscious “fake” laughs will change into real laughter.
 You will feel a mind, body, and soul transformation over time.

 Laughter Yoga started in 1995 by Dr. Madan Kataria in Mumbai, India and combines yogic breathing techniques with physical laughter exercises and playful behavior to achieve an alert mind and relaxed body.
 While researching for a family practice newsletter, about the effects of laughter on health, Dr. Kataria went out to a local park to test the information he’d gathered.
 Within a week he had fifty people laughing with him every morning.
-Today there are over three thousand laughter “clubs” in India and six thousand world wide, in 100 countries.
-Laughter Yoga can be practiced by anyone, young or old, disabled or whole.
+Today there are several thousands of laughter “clubs” in India and sixteen thousands world wide, in more than 100 countries.
+Laughter Yoga can be practiced by anyone, young or old without regards to culture, gender, religion or disabilities.
 It’s a great way to start the day before innovative thinking in business groups, children at school, prisoners, etc. Laughter Yoga is a great way to connect with others and some use it as a peace tool.
 The mission of Dr. Kataria is to Laugh for World Peace.

 “Fake it til you make it” You stimulate your own laughter until it becomes real and flows like a fountain in Laughter Meditation.
 For some, it will come naturally, for others it will take practice to reach a state of real laughter.
 The oxygen supply to your body, lungs and cells is increased regardless of wether the laughter is faked or not, because the brain cannot tell the difference between a real or faked laugh.
 So, while “faking it” one still enjoys the physical health benefits of Laughter Yoga.

 How does it work?
 Effects and some constraints

 You do not need special knowledge or a pre-understanding to do Laughter Yoga